apohl79/audiogridder/README.md

 - Server: OSX 64bit 10.7+, Windows 10
 - Plugin: OSX 64bit 10.11+, Windows 10
-- The server supports AudioUnit (Mac only) and VST3 plugins
+- The server supports AudioUnit (Mac only) and VST2/VST3 plugins
 - The plugin is available as AudioUnit (Mac only) and VST3
 - Tested DAWs: Cubase 10 Pro, Logic Pro X, Reaper, Ableton Live
+- ProTools is supposed to be working via Blue Cat's PatchWork

 ## Reporting of Issues